Iwasawa theory of twists of elliptic modular forms over imaginary quadratic fields at inert primes: Factorization of one-variable Perrin-Riou maps

 \section{Factorization of one-variable Perrin-Riou maps}

-In \cite[\S4]{BLLV}, under the hypothesis that both $f$ and $g$ are non-ordinary at $p$, we have constructed a logarithmic matrix attached an $\cO$-basis $\cB=\{v_i:i=1,\ldots 4\}$ of $\Dcris(T_{f,g})$, where we recall that $T_{f,g}=R_f^*\otimes R_g^*$ {Galois representations! $T_{f,g}$}, using the theory of Wach modules.
+In \cite[\S4]{BLLV}, under the hypothesis that both $f$ and $g$ are non-ordinary at $p$, we have constructed a logarithmic matrix attached to an $\cO$-basis $\cB=\{v_i:i=1,\ldots 4\}$ of $\Dcris(T_{f,g})$, where we recall that $T_{f,g}=R_f^*\otimes R_g^*$ {Galois representations! $T_{f,g}$}, using the theory of Wach modules.
 This matrix is in turn used to define the bounded Coleman maps in the context of op. cit.
 We explain here that one may still carry out a similar construction even when $f$ is ordinary at $p$.
-The main ingredient in the construction of the logarithmic matrix in loc. cit. is Berger's result \cite[proof of Proposition~V.2.3]{berger04}, which allows one to lift a basis of $\Dcris(T_{f,g})$ to {an $\AA_L^+$-basis of the Wach module $\NN(T_{f,g})$ {Galois representations! $\NN(T_{f,g})$ (Wach module)} (where we recall briefly that $\AA_L^+=\cO[[\pi]]$, which is equipped with an $\cO$-linear actions by $\vp$ and $\Gamma$ given by $\vp(\pi)=(1+\pi)^p-1$ and $\sigma\cdot \pi=(1+\pi)^{\chi(\sigma)}-1$) for $\sigma\in\Gamma$)}.
-Berger's result applies whenever the following thee conditions hold: \begin{itemize} \item[\mylabel{item_FL}{{\bf (FL$_{f,g}$)}}] $T_{f,g}$ verifies the Fontaine--Laffaille condition $p>k_f+k_g+2$; \item[\mylabel{item_Slo}{{\bf (Slo)}}] The slope of $\vp$ on $\Dcris(T_{f,g})$ does not attain $-k_f-k_g+1$ and $0$ simultaneously; \item[\mylabel{item_Fil}{{\bf (Fil)}}] The basis {$\cB$} of $\Dcris(T_{f,g})$ is a filtered basis, in the sense that it gives rise to bases for the graded pieces of $\Dcris(T_{f,g})$. \end{itemize}
+The main ingredient in the construction of the logarithmic matrix in loc. cit. is Berger's result \cite[proof of Proposition~V.2.3]{berger04}, which allows one to lift a basis of $\Dcris(T_{f,g})$ to an $\AA_L^+$-basis of the Wach module $\NN(T_{f,g})$ {Galois representations! $\NN(T_{f,g})$ (Wach module)}.
+Berger's result applies whenever the following three conditions hold: \begin{itemize} \item[\mylabel{item_FL}{{\bf (FL$_{f,g}$)}}] $T_{f,g}$ verifies the Fontaine--Laffaille condition $p>k_f+k_g+2$; \item[\mylabel{item_Slo}{{\bf (Slo)}}] The slope of $\vp$ on $\Dcris(T_{f,g})$ does not attain $-k_f-k_g-2$ and $0$ simultaneously; \item[\mylabel{item_Fil}{{\bf (Fil)}}] The basis {$\cB$} of $\Dcris(T_{f,g})$ is a filtered basis, in the sense that it gives rise to bases for the graded pieces of $\Dcris(T_{f,g})$. \end{itemize}

 \begin{remark}{We have chosen in \cite[\S4.1]{BLLV} the basis which verifies the hypothesis \ref{item_Fil} under the assumption that $k_f\le k_g$.
 We note that there is a typo in the labelling of $v_2$ and $v_3$ in \cite{BLLV}.
-There is another typo in the formula of the matrix of $\vp$ on $\Dcris(T_h^*)$ (labelled $A_h$ in loc. cit.), where $\epsilon_h(p)$ should have been $\epsilon_h(p)^{-1}$.
+There is another typo in the formula of the matrix of $\vp$ on $\Dcris(T_h^*)$ (labelled $A_h$ in loc. cit.), where $\varepsilon_h(p)$ should have been $\varepsilon_h(p)^{-1}$.
 The formula for $A_0$ and $Q$ should also be altered accordingly.
 These typos do not affect subsequent calculations.
 For completeness, the correct formula for $A_0$ reads When $k_f\ge k_g$, we may swap the ordering of $\vp(\ofs)\otimes\ogs$ and $\ofs\otimes\vp(\ogs)$.
 This then gives a basis satisfying the condition \ref{item_Fil}.} \end{remark}